OpenNewsLabs/autoEdit_2/README.md

 ## Contributing
 Feel free to get in touch with any questions.
 Fork the project and send me a pull request.

+### Workflow
+If you want to collaborate please keep to the following workflow:

+#### New feature
+Create a remote branch first from `develop` by using the naming convention:

+- `FEATURE/AEDEV-[progressive number] - [description]`

+Than do a checkout on your machine.

+_**Please make yourself sure the number chosed for the new branch is always the latest.**_

+#### Bugfixing
+Create a remote branch first from `develop` by using the naming convention:

+- `BUGFIX/AEDEV-[progressive number] - [description]`

+Than do a checkout on your machine.

+_**Please make yourself sure the number chosed for the new branch is always the latest.**_

+#### Pull Requests
+Once finished please send a _Pull Request_ (**PR**) on `develop`.
+This will be merged on the `develop` branch at first, then tested and eventually the branch `develop` will be merged in `master` when a new release is due.

+Please also notice that the branch `master` is exclusively used for releases: **do not send _Pull Request_ on `master`.
+They will be rejected**

+#### I need to rework on a branch already merged
+First thing first you need to do a checkout on the local branch store on your computer.
+Afterwards do a pull from `develop` branch (it doesn't matter that it may be recognised as a not tracked branch.
+Proceed anyway) so that your local branch is always up-to-date before to start writing code.
+This will avoid too many confilcts when this branch will be merged again.

 ## Contributors